Here you will find short and clear answers to frequently asked questions.

 The main difference between a TROBOLO® urine-diverting toilet and a regular toilet is the lack of a water flush.
 As a result, a TROBOLO® doesn’t require any connection to the sewage system.
 The integrated separation system separates the urine from the solid faeces and thereby prevents the mixing of excretions.

 The separation is made possible by an integrated separator made of durable plastic.
-This separator in the front part of the toilet opening directs the urine into the inner container for liquids.
+This separator directs the urine via the front part of the toilet opening into the liquids container or into an external tank.
 The solid faeces and toilet paper end up in the container for solids via the rear of the toilet opening.
 The separation system is adapted to the human anatomy so that any physical contact is avoided.

 By separating the excretions, odours are reduced to a minimum and the subsequent disposal of toilet waste is made easier.
 Unpleasant odours arise only when urine and faeces are combined which is why it is possible to do without toilet chemicals that are harmful to the environment.